 The High Precision Half Guard 2.0 Jake Mackenzie DVD begins like any instructional should – with the very basics.
 He begins with tips about basic positioning and staying off your back.
 The underhook battle is the focus here, and with Jake’s tips, you’ll be able to win it 99% of the time.
 What I think really hits the spot is the grip fighting strategy.
 This pertains to both sleeve and pants grips that offer unbelievable control love the opponent.

-In terms of submissions, I am a guillotine and front headlock guy, so for me, there’s one clear winner in this departments.
+In terms of submissions, I am a guillotine and front headlock guy, so for me, there’s one clear winner in these departments.
 Jake shows a very cool variation of the guillotine, one that he calls the Pretzeltine.
 And that name is thoroughly deserved.
 The Palmieri lock is another move that demonstrates the creativity of Jake Mackenzie.
 There’s also a very nice Oomoplata finish available.
 Although the setup is nothing new, there are essential details included.

 From a point-based offense, there are two main avenues of attacks.
 First up are back takes, which hare truly covered in depth.
 From the very basic underhook entries all the way to butt-drags, Jake opens up clear and decisive paths to the back.
 Continuing forward, Jake’s other method of attacking are sweeps.
 When submissions and/or taking the back is not an option, there’\s always the opportunity to sweep.
 From Lucas Leite’s sweep all the way to some Ryan Hall specials, Jake covers it all.